 Bring to the foreground¶

-There are several ways to bring an object to the foreground:
+There are 2 explicit way to bring an object to the foreground:

 lv_obj_move_foreground(obj)to explicitly tell the library to bring an object to the foreground.
 Similarly, use

 lv_obj_set_parent(obj, new_parent)is used,